uswds/uswds-site/pages/design-tokens/typesetting/overview.md

 </div>

 ### Family, size, and line height together
-The `typeset()` mixin outlined below accepts the tokens listed as well as a special `null` value.
+The `typeset()` mixin accepts the tokens listed as well as a special `null` value.
 If either of the three properties get `null` instead of a token, the system will use a default value from [typography settings](/documentation/settings/#typography-settings): either `$theme-body-font-family`, `$theme-body-font-size`, or `$theme-body-line-height` depending on the property passed the `null` value.

+See this example:

 We use the `typeset()` mixin on all our components to get the effect of default `<body>` element styling without having to explicitly style the `<body>` element.